Sexual abuse lawsuit charges Palo Alto music school with protecting a teacher with sexual perversion tendencies

 Root is a childhood friend of Felix Archuleta, co-owner of the music school.
 The Palo Alto School of Rock franchise was owned by Archuleta and Jackson Hansel Lynn under an LLC they formed, Because We Rock.

 “Root never should have been allowed to step foot in a School of Rock classroom, particularly where he would have private access to children”, Allard said.
 “A routine Google search would have revealed that he was intimately engaged in pornography.
-His old friend Archuleta surely knew about his as well as his history of using hard core drugs.”
+His old friend Archuleta surely knew about this as well as his history of using hardcore drugs.”

 Root’s relationship with the girl crossed numerous boundaries between January and July 2017, the lawsuit says.
 At that time, Root had relapsed into drug abuse and told the girl about his desire to have a sexual relationship with her.
 They began exchanging sexually explicit messages and photographs, and Root pressured her into having sex with him.

 “This isn’t the first time the national School of Rock franchise has been in trouble for hiring sex abusers,” Allard said.
-“We know there were at least five other child sex abuse cases that occurred between 2014 and 2017 in California, Illinois, Texas and Tennessee.”
+“We know there have been at least five other child sex abuse cases that occurred between 2014 and 2017 involving School of Rock franchises.”

 The lawsuit seeks unspecified damages for the harm done to the minor child.